Nicolás Stefanelli: Loan to Anorthosis Famagusta

 On 18 January 2019 it was announced that Stefanelli had signed a loan deal with Anorthosis Famagusta in the Cypriot First Division.

 Return to AIK

-On 26 February 2021 AIK confirmed that Stefanelli returned back to the club.
+On 26 February 2021 AIK confirmed that Stefanelli returned to the club.

 Inter Miami

 On 5 January 2023, Stefanelli joined Major League Soccer side Inter Miami on a two-year deal.

+Fehérvár

+On 31 January 2024, Stefanelli joined Hungarian club Fehérvár.

 Personal life

 Stefanelli is a dual national; he holds an Italian EU passport as well as an Argentine passport.
 He grew up and went to school in Quilmes, Argentina.
 Stefanelli is nicknamed "Chicho" in Argentina and "Nico" by his Swedish teammates.